 NOTE: If you do not configure Active Directory for Safeguard Authentication Services, you can run your client agent in Version 3 Compatibility Mode, which allows you to join a host to an Active Directory domain.

-For more information, see Version 3 Compatibility Mode on page 20.
+For more information, see For more information, see Version 3 Compatibility Mode on page 20..

 The Safeguard Authentication Services application configuration stores the following information in Active Directory: